|July||Formed at Lightwoodknot Springs. near Columbia|

 |May 5||Chancellorsville campaign.
 The regiment was detached to guard ordnance trains and marched 2,000 prisoners to Richmond with 340 effectives.|

-Commanded by Colonel Miller.
-The regiment lost 132 men of the 366 men engaged.
+The 13th South Carolina was commanded at Gettysburg by Colonel Miller.
+The regiment lost 26 killed, 105 wounded, and 4 missing out of the 366 men engaged.

 July 1.
 Crossed Willoughby Run about 3.30 P. M. with its left in Reynolds Woods and advancing relieved Heth’s line.
 Took a prominent part in the struggle by which the Union forces were dislodged from Seminary Ridge and pursuing them into town captured many prisoners.
 The Rifle Regiment was on duty as train guard and not in the battle of this day.